-Nobody wants to think about sewer backups.
+Nobody wants to think about a sewer backup.
 It’s gross and messy and can potentially cause a lot of damage to your home and your health.

 If you have a simple clog, it’s easy to pull out the plunger or yank out that clump of hair from the tub drain.
 But when you find the tub overflowing because you flushed the toilet; or the kitchen sink won’t drain no matter how many time you run the disposal or clean the trap, you might be dealing with a more serious problem.